Risks¶

 Vero's bug surface area is limited thanks to its small codebase, a minimal set of external dependencies, and high test coverage.

-Vero is also regularly tested against all open-source beacon node implementations to ensure compatibilty using ethereum-package.
+Vero is also regularly tested against all open-source beacon node implementations to ensure compatibility using ethereum-package.

 Switching to Vouch or DVT is time‑consuming and complicated – and switching back is equally difficult if something were to go wrong with those.

-By contrast, switching to —and back from— Vero is much easier.
-If you're already using a remote signer (Web3Signer), you can switch between your current validator client and Vero in just minutes.
+By contrast, switching to —and back from— Vero is straightforward.
+If you are already using a remote signer such as Web3Signer, you can switch between your current validator client and Vero within minutes.